 All About Scent Marking - it's how your cat speaks

-If you own a cat, have you ever wondered why your cat licks itself after you've groomed it?
+Have you ever wondered why your cat licks itself after you've groomed it?

 Cats have the natural tendency to re wash every hair that has been groomed.
 This is called scent marking.
 Cats have a favorite scent - their own.
 So even after grooming, a cat will try to lick every spot in its body.
 If they can't lick areas with their tongue, they'll wet their arms and paws and use it to rub against the hard-to-lick areas.

 Cats do scent marking not only after they have been groomed but also after they have been petted.
 You will notice your cat scent marking after you have finished petting him.
-Your cat will do it's very best to try to cover your scent with his own scent.
+Your cat will do his very best to try to cover your scent with his own scent.

 Cat spraying happens when a cat is stressed, anxious or territorial.
 Male and female cats that are not neutered mark their territory as a way of calling another cat.
 The scent of the female or male cat spray will actually tell the other cat where to go.
-As bad as we humans feel this scent smells- the cats actually thinks it smells good.
+As bad as we humans feel this scent smells, the cats actually thinks it smells good.

-Try to find out the solution and fix the problem- Cats don't pee and scent mark just because they are cats - they do it - to talk to you in attempt to have you hear them out.
+Try to find out the solution and fix the problem.
+Cats don't pee and scent mark just because they are cats.
+They do it to talk to you in attempt to have you hear them out.

 Always try to think back to when the first issue began and what was changed in your lifestyle.
-Neutered cats may start cat spraying if they are unable to adjust new things that are happening at home, such as children bringing friends over and playing and getting loud.
+Neutered cats may start spraying if they are unable to adjust new things that are happening at home, such as children bringing friends over and playing and getting loud.
 A cat can also start spraying if a new pet is introduced or if you start cleaning.
 Your cat would start scent marking in an attempt to cover up the scent of bleach.

 Clawing is also another way of scent marking, but clawing also helps remove the dead cells in their nails.
-Give your cat a good cat tree it can use for clawing.
+Give your cat a good cat tree he can use for clawing.
 You can buy a scratching post so your cat doesn't scratch on your furniture.

-We suggest the rope post over the carpet ones- this also helps train your cat not to scratch and scent on the carpet.
+We suggest the rope post over the carpet ones.
+This also helps train your cat not to scratch and scent on the carpet.
 Training cats and kittens to sisal rope is very easy, and does indeed save furniture.